sachieko/lo5r-app/README.md

     1. Rules can be viewed in a list ✅
     2. Clicking a rule allows users to view it without hiding list ✅
   * Built with Typescript (Support for both Front and Backend) ✅
-  * Site can search for resources using the search bar
+  * Site can search for resources using the search bar ✅
     1. API returns the correct resources based on the search ✅
     2. The site displays them appropriately in a dropdown view ✅
     3. Ensure consistency with mobile views ✅
-    4. Can find: rules ✅, lore ✅, techniques ✅, keywords (such as opportunities)
+    4. Can find: rules ✅, lore ✅, techniques ✅, other keywords  ✅
   * Site has basic lore pages to explain concepts integral to L5R ✅
     1. Explain bushido ✅,
     2. Small snippets for clans,